 In general, poorly controlled blood sugar levels can be due to any of the following:

-not following the meal plan (like eating too much or not enough food without adjusting medications)
+not following the meal plan (like eating too much or not enough food without adjusting medicines)

-not getting regular exercise or not making the necessary adjustments in the diabetes treatment plan when there is a significant change in physical activity level
+not getting regular exercise or not making the necessary changes in the diabetes treatment plan when there is a significant change in physical activity level

 illness or stress

-not monitoring blood sugar levels closely enough so that changes can be recognized and addressed promptly
+not watching blood sugar levels closely enough so that changes can be seen and addressed quickly

-The complications associated with diabetes can seem frightening, but the good news is that studies have shown that people with diabetes who keep their blood sugar levels as close to normal as possible have a much lower likelihood of developing diabetes complications.
+The complications associated with diabetes can seem frightening.
+But the good news is that people with diabetes who keep their blood sugar levels as close to normal as possible have a much lower chance of developing them.

-One large study showed that people with type 1 diabetes who checked blood sugar levels four or more times a day — and adjusted the amounts of insulin and other diabetes medicines, diet, and exercise based on their readings — had a reduced risk of developing eye disease, kidney problems, nerve damage, and high cholesterol levels (a major risk factor for heart disease).
+One large study showed that people with type 1 diabetes who checked blood sugar levels four or more times a day — and adjusted their medicines, diet, and exercise based on their readings — had a lower risk of developing eye disease, kidney problems, nerve damage, and high cholesterol levels (a major risk factor for heart disease).

 How do you find out if your child's diabetes is under control?
-First, the diabetes health care team will tell you what the blood sugar levels should be (the "target" range), which is based on factors such as your child's age and medical condition.
+First, the diabetes health care team will tell you what the blood sugar levels should be (the "target" range), which is based on things like your child's age and medical condition.